TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/CozyHosting.md

 <br />

-The website is very static and doesn't has anything interesting:
+The website is very static and doesn't has anything interesting, only a /login, but we dont have creds:

 <br />